nestauk/sg_covid_impact/reports/technical_report/5_conclusions.md

  the fact that the ONS is also exploring similar lines of enquiry, and the ONS has a competitive edge with its access to trading statuses of businesses from BICS microdata.
 The most obvious next step would be to perform more sophisticated analysis of the text in tweets than the term occurrence analysis.
-Any hypothetical scale-up project for twitter data requires improvements to the pipeline that would be necessary.
+Any hypothetical scale-up project for Twitter data requires improvements to the pipeline that would be necessary.
-Chief among these would be: improving the ability of the scraping pipeline to detect and match twitter accounts, collecting retweets, collecting tweets further back in time, collecting tweets from accounts with more than 3,200 tweets,
+Chief among these would be: improving the ability of the scraping pipeline to detect and match Twitter accounts, collecting retweets, collecting tweets further back in time, collecting tweets from accounts with more than 3,200 tweets,